kyungjae-lee/engineers-notebook/projects/7-segment-display-control-with-keypad.md

 ## Objective

 * To get familiar with controlling the General Purpose Input/Output (GPIO) of microcontroller (STM32x) by directly accessing and configuring the memory-mapped registers.
+(Without using Hardware Abstraction Layer (HAL) driver)
 * To understand how the 4x4 keypad and 7-segment display interfacing works.
 * To get familiar with referencing datasheets.